Encyclopedia Britannica data visualisation

 04

-Image wan't match with the content in the same file.
+Images didn’t consistently align with the corresponding content in the same file.

 Solution